dystopian-games/project-fiter/README.md

     *   Designer of Lore and Story: Goutham
 3. Game Design
     *   Game Designer: Barry
+4. Sound Engineer
+    *   Music Manager: Goutham
-4. Code Development
+5. Code Development
     *   Programmer: Barry
-5. Management
+6. Management
     *   Communication and Compatability Manager: Goutham
-6. Build and Testing
+7. Build and Testing
     *   Build tester: All

 Please access the necessary files, and **only** push a commit once agreed upon or use branches[(ambiguation)](https://bit.ly/2EBUPAl)